Meritxell Puigdemund, Area Manager at Delta Tecnic

 Colours are an essential part of the cable industry.
 First, their colour coding allows each cable to be identified so that its circuits can be easily distinguished when building the hardness, making repairs or diagnosing problems.
 Since the colour must be identifiable for the lifetime of the vehicle, it is critical that there is colour durability in the cable.

-Then there is the challenge for colour masterbatches, which is to dilute and fully incorporate the colour, unifying the polymer base with the individually separated pigment crystals at the right melting point; under very demanding production conditions, such as reduced extruder lengths, increased speed or the increased lightness required by the market – this is where new materials come into the picture.
+Then there is the challenge for colour masterbatches for cables, which is to dilute and fully incorporate the colour, unifying the polymer base with the individually separated pigment crystals at the right melting point; under very demanding production conditions, such as reduced extruder lengths, increased speed or the increased lightness required by the market – this is where new materials come into the picture.
 In addition, the colour concentrates must be compatible with the compounds used, have perfect dispersion and offer fast dilution to avoid sparks or other quality problems.

 Colour intensity is also a key factor.
-The simplest, but not the most cost-effective way to manage colour deficiency is to increase the dosage.
+The simplest, but not the most cost-effective, way to manage colour deficiency is to increase the dosage.
 For best cost-effectiveness, it is important to work with highly concentrated colour masterbatches with the appropriate pigments to achieve the right colour strength at the lowest possible dosage, aided by fast dilution.

 New materials for an evolving market

 Thermal resistance, abrasion and aging are some of the challenges cable colouring faces.
 There is a need for more technical materials to insulate automotive wiring through new composite formulations.
 This is something that is gaining relevance for the electric car market, but especially for the autonomous car market, which requires high-strength materials with extreme precision.